-This effects performance in Windows 2000 and Windows XP Professional (and also Windows 2003, though Simian has not been designed to run on Windows 2003 or any other 'server' based operating system).
+This effects performance in Windows XP and Windows 7 (and also Windows Server 2003 and 2008, though Simian has not been designed to run on Windows 2003 or any other 'server' based operating system).

-With Windows 2000, there's the added problem of a 'NetBios' limit which prevents more than 8 folders being automatically monitored by Simian's SoundHound application.
+With Windows 2000 and later, there's the added problem of a 'NetBios' limit which prevents more than 8 folders being automatically monitored by Simian's SoundHound application.

-And with Windows XP Professional (and Windows 2003), all networking is shut down if the Network Card loses a connection (to the local switch, has a cable error, or is connected via a cross-over cable to a Production machine that is rebooted).
+And with Windows XP Professional and later, all networking is shut down if the Network Card loses a connection (to the local switch, has a cable error, or is connected via a cross-over cable to a Production machine that is rebooted).
 So, even if the UNC paths point to a local hard drive on the air machine, it no longer has access to those files.